katarinaperovic/University-Prospectus-Chatbot/README.md

-# University Prospectus RAG Chatbot Backend
+# University Prospectus RAG Chatbot

 This project is a **Retrieval-Augmented Generation (RAG) backend** built with Flask, Azure OpenAI, and Azure Cognitive Search.\